Saransh-cpp/Saransh-cpp.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I will be joining CERN, under a grant from Priceton University, to write my Bachelor's thesis this January !!!
+I will be joining CERN through Princeton University this January to write my Bachelor's thesis!!!

 I am an engineering senior at the **[University of Delhi](http://du.ac.in/){:target="_blank"}**, pursuing a major in IT and Mathematics.
 In daylight, I work on my academic skills and professional commitments, and by night, I develop and maintain Open-Source Research Software (see **[/opensource](/opensource)**), which I believe are the key to collaborative and reproducible research.